moroen/IKEA-Tradfri-plugin/README.md

 ### 3.1 Installing an API for coap requests
 Tradfricoap supports two different COAP-transports for communicating with the IKEA Tradfri gateway.
-The pycoap module is the default, recommended transport.
+The py3coap module is the default, recommended transport.

 On systems with a working GO compiler, but without the needed libraries for creating python3 modules (like a Synology NAS), a command line utility - coapcmd (https://github.com/moroen/coapcmd) - can be used.
 For systems without a working go compiler, prebuild binaries are available in the repository on github.com.

-#### 3.1a Pycoap (recommended)
+#### 3.1a py3coap (recommended)
 Py3coap is available as precompiled wheels for linux (amd64), Windows (win32 and amd64) and MacOS.
 On other systems, and for installing on a Raspberry PI ([PI readme](README-PI.md)), a go compiler (version 1.11 or greater recommended) and the python3 development libraries must be installed before installing via pip3 and requirements.txt.

 ```shell
   $ pip3 install py3coap
 ```

-##### Alternative installation of pycoap
+##### Alternative installation of py3coap
-On some systems, installing pycoap using pip fails.
-Installing pycoap manually might help, or at least give some more information on why installation fails.
+On some systems, installing py3coap using pip fails.
+Installing py3coap manually might help, or at least give some more information on why installation fails.

 ```shell
 $ git clone https://github.com/moroen/pycoap.git